snugel/cas-offinder/README.md

     $> ./cas-offinder input.txt G out.txt
     ...

-Optionally, you can set the ID of devices to limit the number of devices used by Cas-OFFinder:
+Optionally, you can set the ID of devices to select a specific device used by Cas-OFFinder:

-    $> ./cas-offinder input.txt G1 out.txt
+    $ ./cas-offinder input.txt G1 out.txt # use second GPU device (0-based)
     ...

 You can use commas, or colons to select range of devices: